petershin/liferay-learn/docs/liferay-cloud/latest/en/manage-and-optimize/scaling-the-liferay-service.md

 1. Navigate to *Services* &rarr; *Liferay* &rarr; *Scale*.
 1. Toggle the switch to enable or disable auto-scaling.

+!!! warning
+    Deleting and redeploying a service disables auto-scaling if it was previously enabled.
+However, removing auto-scaling properties from a service's `LCP.json` file (such as the `scale` or `autoscale` properties) from a service *does not* disable auto-scaling.

 With auto-scaling enabled, Liferay Cloud monitors your service and scales it automatically according to the threshold you define.

 ![Enable or disable auto-scaling from your service's Scale tab.](./scaling-the-liferay-service/images/01.png)